 Professional AssociationsProfessional Associations: Fellow, IEEE

 Evangelos Eleftheriou received a B.S degree in Electrical Engineering from the University of Patras, Greece, in 1979, and M.Eng. and Ph.D. degrees in Electrical Engineering from Carleton University, Ottawa, Canada, in 1981 and 1985, respectively.
-In 1986, he joined the IBM Research – Zurich laboratory in Rüschlikon, Switzerland, as a Research Staff Member.
-Since 1998, he has held various management positions and currently heads the Cloud and Computing Infrastructure department of IBM Research – Zurich for many years, Dr. Eleftheriou returned to a research position in 2018 to strengthen his focus on neuromorphic computing and to coordinate the Zurich Lab's activities with those of the global Research efforts in this field.
+In 1986, he joined the IBM Research – Zurich Laboratory in Rüschlikon, Switzerland, as a Research Staff Member.
+After serving as head of the Cloud and Computing Infrastructure department of IBM Research – Zurich for many years, Dr. Eleftheriou returned to a research position in 2018 to strengthen his focus on neuromorphic computing and to coordinate the Zurich Lab's activities with those of the global Research efforts in this field.

 His research interests focus on enterprise solid-state storage, storage for big data, neuromorphic computing, and non-von Neumann computing architecture and technologies in general.
 He has authored or coauthored about 200 publications, and holds over 160 patents (granted and pending applications).